In this post I outline the equipment I use for a photography hike.

 Spare leads for charging Iphone and drone from the power bank.

-Not pictured are the clothing items I take which usually include a puffy jacket, a rain jacket, a buff and a pair of gloves.
+Not pictured are the clothing items I take which usually include a warm puffy jacket, a rain jacket, a buff and a pair of gloves.
+For more details on these items take a look at this day hiking list.

 The last few items I don’t take hiking with me!
 When I switch to travelling mode, I take the big tripod out and replace it with my laptop and external hard drive.